Generic Name: pertuzumab (per TOO zoo mab)

 untreated or uncontrolled high blood pressure (hypertension);

-If you are pregnant, your name may be listed on a pregnancy registry.
-This is to track the outcome of the pregnancy and to evaluate any effects of pertuzumab on the baby.
+If you are pregnant, your name may be listed on a pregnancy registry to track the effects of pertuzumab on the baby.

 How is pertuzumab given?

 Pertuzumab is given as an infusion into a vein.
 A healthcare provider will give you this injection.

 Pertuzumab is usually given once every 3 weeks.
 Follow your doctor's instructions.